Re-branding and Inspiring a logo

 I’m a believer that your business’s branding, online presence, and print collateral should be re-evaluated for design updates at least every 3 years.
 As your business evolves and you step deeper your own style and identity, it’s important to accurately convey that.
 For Fetching Finn, this polishing feels like an annual cycle where “the shoemaker’s children” get a bit of overdue design attention.
 I love having a branding boost and adjustment to inject a breath of fresh air, excitement, and confidence into my work and image.
 I’ve noticed that each iteration becomes a truer reflection of my personal brand, which keeps me on course in how I show up for clients.

 For as long as I can remember, designing my own ideal logo has been a challenge and an ongoing quest.
 Over the past seven years, I’ve attempted to turn the ugly letter F into something that felt sassy, clever, and chic.
-Failing that, I would mull over options to use a stylized dog (read So, Who the Heck is Finn?), which then seemed to only elevate my unconventional business name into a hot mess of confusion.
+Failing that, I would mull over options to use a stylized dog ( for Finn, my office pup that used to be a horrible fetcher), which then seemed to only elevate my unconventional business name into a hot mess of confusion.

 Last week, I gave myself two hours and no excuses to craft and settle on a logo design.
 I wanted to incorporate the look of the letter F, a floppy eared dog, a rabbit (my Chinese Zodiac and symbolic of the “psychedelic rabbit hole” world of design), plus the flow of Japanese calligraphy.